¸£Àû¼§

 Short presentation

-I am Professor at The Institute for Analytical Sociology (IAS) and Professor at .
-Member of the steering group of the Swedish Excellence Center for Computational Science, Vice-President of the , and elected fellow of the .
+I am Professor at The Institute for Analytical Sociology and at , member of the steering group of the Swedish Excellence Center for Computational Science, Vice-President of the , and elected fellow of the .

-At the IAS, I lead three research groups:
+At the IAS, I am involved in three research groups:

 The text analysis group studies dynamics of public discourse.
-Funded by a generous grant from the Swedish Research Council, we develop machine-learning applications for the large-scale analysis of text in sociology.
-Using digitized corpora as social sensors, our research explores swings in public opinion and the transmission of shared interpretations of societal developments and events.
+Using digitized corpora as social sensors, our research explores swings in public opinion and shared interpretations of societal developments and events.

 The cultural dynamics group looks at cultural markets and social media platforms as testbeds for socially influenced behavior.
-One important research question is whether social influence is powerful enough to change people’s behavior—and thus render collective outcomes socially produced.
+One research question is whether social influence can change people’s behavior—and thus render collective outcomes socially produced.
 Other research questions concern the spread of misinformation and the politicization of culture.

 Online presence